Lance-Tan/movie-website/README.md

 # movie-website
-Basic movie display website using TMDb API
+Basic movie display and review website using TMDb API for front end and MongoDB Atlas to create backend for reviews